Now Accepting Blue Cross Blue Shield. Call Today!

 The Opioid Epidemic in Overland Park, Kansas

 Overland Park, like many cities across the U.S., is struggling with a growing opioid epidemic.
-Opioids, which include prescription pain medications and illegal drugs like heroin, cause a dangerous and often fatal form of addiction.
+Opioids, which include prescription pain medications and illegal drugs like heroin, cause a dangerous and sometimes fatal form of addiction.
 The federal government declared the crisis a public health emergency in 2017.

 Opioid Overdose Deaths in Overland Park